RedTurtle/collective.mass_subscriptions/README.rst

 If you have powers to manage groups, you can also add all new users to one or more groups available.

+If you add a row named 'group', the user is added to that group.

 Finally you can send a notification message to those users, customizing the message text (for example: to give to users the account's email address).